isa-ulisboa/greends-pml/README.md

 <details markdown="block">
 <summary> Neural networks (April 5, 2024): an implementation with PyTorch</summary>

 In this session we extend the *perceptron* to a more complex model with multiple layers, called a *neural network*.
 We discuss how a neural network can be created and trained with PyTorch.
-Two data sets are used to illustrate the construction: the tabular `Iris` data set that had been used before, and a more complex data set (`MNIST`) where examples are in images, but are just read as vectors of numbers in a similar tabular way to the `Iris` data set.
+Two data sets are used to illustrate the construction: the tabular `Iris` data set that had been used before, and a more complex data set (`MNIST`) where examples are images, but at this point are read just as vectors of numbers in a similar tabular way to the `Iris` data set.

 - Discussion of previous assignment;
 - Neural networks with $n$ layers